 \subsection{Data Collection}

 All data for the GAPlanetS campaign were taken with the Magellan Clay Telescope's Adaptive Optics System (MagAO, \citealp{Close:2013, Morzinski2014, Morzinski2016}) and the VisAO instrument (VisAO, \citealp{Males2014a,Males2013diss}) between April 2013 and May 2018.
 The number of observations per object ranges from one to seven, with a median of three.
 Some objects were attempted multiple times in the same semester, either because conditions were poor during a first attempt or because observers using the MagAO infrared camera Clio2 \citep{Morzinski2013} were observing GAPlanetS targets and contributed their visible light data to the campaign.
-Any dataset with fewer than ten degrees of rotation on the sky (N=9), fewer than ten minutes of total integration time (N=1), or a FWHM of greater than $\sim$0$\farcs$15 for the registered and median combined PSF (N=7) was not analyzed.
+Any imaging sequence with fewer than 10$^\circ$ of rotation on the sky ($N$=9), fewer than 10 minutes of total integration time ($N$=1), or an FWHM of greater than $\sim$0$\farcs$15 for the registered and median-combined PSF ($N$=7) was not analyzed.
 Finally, seven datasets were of sufficiently low or variable quality that we were unable to extract false planets injected into the images at a contrast of $1\times10^{-1}$, and these were not analyzed further.
-In total, twenty three datasets were rejected, representing 18hr, or 20\% of the total campaign time.
+In total, 23 datasets were discarded, representing 18 hr, or 20\% of the total campaign time.
 This is consistent with typical weather and seeing site statistics for Las Campanas \citep[e.g.][]{Duhalde1984}, where these observations were conducted classically.
-Table \ref{tab:data} summarizes the datasets that were retained and analyzed for this paper, which amount to a total of 60 hours of open shutter time.
+Table \ref{tab:data} summarizes the datasets that were retained and analyzed for this paper, which amount to a total of 60 hr of open shutter time.
 Raw, preprocessed, and post-processed data for all GAPlanetS datasets are available at \url{https://doi.org/10.7910/DVN/LW9WJJ}